Copper Canyon: Mexico travel guide

 6. Creel

-With so many things to do in Creel when compared with other stops you’ll be glad you stopped here.
+With so many things to do in Creel when compared with other stops, you’ll be glad you stopped here.
 In fact, did you know Creel is actually the unofficial capital of the Copper Canyon?

 Here you can visit some of the more authentic Mexican landmarks.
 One of these is the San Ignacio Mission Church, one of the oldest colonial churches in Northern Mexico.

-The Tarahumara still attend this church every Sunday, so is a great opportunity to meet them and explore their traditions.
+The Tarahumara still attend this church every Sunday, so it is a great opportunity to meet them and explore their traditions.

 You should also visit the Valle de las Monjas (Valley of the Nuns) and the Valle de Los Hongos (Valley of the Mushrooms).